That Should Be A Christmas Season Movie Release: God Rest Ye Merry, Soldiers

 McIvor ends God Rest Ye Merry, Soldiers explaining how Christmas helped the nation heal after the war.
 For displaced people and a migrating population, the holiday was tied to the cornerstones of family and children.
 Christmas was seen as the holiday to bind the country together due to its message of peace.
 The “dramatic backdrop [of the war],” writes Penne Restad in Christmas in America.
 “Against which the silhouette of Christmas sharpened, fixed Christmas in the national Imagination.
 Christmas held within it a rich preserve for grappling with issues of absence, discord, misunderstanding, forgiveness, and regeneration.
 It beckoned men and women [into] a domestic haven that was neither Northern or Southern.”
 Sarah Hale of the Godey’s Lady’s Book, who had lobbied for Thanksgiving to be the national holiday, in December 1865 listed “peace and goodwill to our family of States” as one of the season’s Christmas gifts and wrote that Americans should come “like little children in their feelings of love and gratitude to our Heavenly Father” that Christmas.
 The Harper’s Weekly 1865 Christmas issue stated that Christmas that year would be more exciting.

 Among [the feelings of the Season] hate and vindictiveness have no share.
 The festival commemorates the birth of Him who died for all men, and thereby proclaimed and sealed their common humanity.
-And if the Christmas light could show the late enemies…that peace is born only of good will to men, we should all gladly join hands from sea to sea and raise our voice in one vast millennial chorus, the jubilant thunder of which would break all political, moral, social and mental chains in the world, “Glory to God in the highest, peace on earth, good will to men!”
+And if the Christmas light could show the late enemies…that peace is born only of goodwill to men, we should all gladly join hands from sea to sea and raise our voices in one vast millennial chorus, the jubilant thunder of which would break all political, moral, social and mental chains in the world, “Glory to God in the highest, peace on earth, goodwill to men!”

 Christmas was declared a federal holiday in 1870.